-The President, or his/her designee, is authorized to approve the purchase of commodities and services not to exceed the amount specified in Florida Statute FS 287.017, to be expended only for the purpose of supporting the College and College Programs.
+The President is responsible for all purchases of the College.
+The President or their designee is authorized to approve the purchase of goods and services not to exceed the amount specified in Florida Statutes and State Board of Education Rule to be expended only for the purpose of supporting the College.